COVID: Indian doctors denounce unapproved alternative medicines | DW | 03.06.2021

 He has close ties with several members of the ruling Bharatiya Janata Party (BJP), including Prime Minister Narendra Modi and Uttar Pradesh Chief Minister Yogi Adityanath.

-Ramdev has promoted the use of Patanjali's Coronil, a herbal mixture which he claims can be used to treat COVID, and which has not been approved by any medical body or authority.
+Ramdev has promoted the use of Patanjali's Coronil, a herbal mixture that he claims can be used to treat COVID-19, and which has not been approved by any medical body or authority.
 Health Minister Vardhan, who is himself an allopathic doctor, was also present for the launch of the remedy.

 He had also falsely claimed that Coronil was approved by the World Health Organization (WHO).
 Many have faith in the yoga guru's brand of medicine, but doctors say his claims are not supported by facts, and could turn out to be dangerous, especially during a pandemic.